 10. Estimates show that the leverage in the Indian banking system is quite moderate.
-Notwithstanding the fact that the SLR portfolio of our banks will be included in computing the leverage ratio, Indian banks will not have a problem in meeting the leverage ratio requirement since the Tier 1 capital of many Indian banks is comfortable (more than 9%) and their derivatives portfolios are also not very large.
+Notwithstanding the fact that the Statutory Liquidity Ratio (SLR) portfolio of our banks will be included in computing the leverage ratio, Indian banks will not have a problem in meeting the leverage ratio requirement since the Tier 1 capital of many Indian banks is comfortable (more than 9 per cent) and their derivatives portfolios are also not very large.